Backward problem for the 1D ionic Vlasov-Poisson equation: Proof of Theorem

 Here, we prove that $E_{n+1}$ satisfies (\ref{bdd E_n}), (\ref{E_n Lipschitz}) and (\ref{bdd E_n - E_n-1}) under the assumption that $E_n$ does.

 Given $E_n$, we can solve (\ref{VPME_lin_seq}) using the characteristic curves:

 Since $E_n$ is Lipschitz and bounded by assumption, we have the existence and uniqueness of a well defined flow $\phi_t (x,v) = (X_{n+1}(t,x,v), V_{n+1}(t,x,v))$.
-Following step 2 in the proof of \cite[Lemma 3.1]{EC_CM}, we can show that the flow and its inverse are Hölder continuous with exponent\footnote{We proceed as in step 2 of \cite[Lemma 3.1]{EC_CM}, but we replace the Lipschitz constant $L_F$ with our Lipschitz constant, i.e. $24 a_2 + 3$. } $\alpha < 1 - \frac{\sqrt{24 a_2 + 3}}{a}$.
-Therefore,
+By step 2 in the proof of \cite[Lemma 3.1]{EC_CM}, we have that the flow and its inverse are Hölder continuous.
+We denote the inverse of the flow $\phi_t^{-1}$.
+Since it is Hölder continuous we can define $f_{n+1}$ as

+Moreover, the asymptotic condition (\ref{asymptotic_cond_seq}) is satisfied.
+Indeed, we have using the bijectivity of $\phi$ and the asymptotic limit of $X_{n+1}$ and $V_{n+1}$,